GoogleChrome/web.dev/src/site/content/en/fast/choose-the-right-image-format/index.md

 Finally, note that if you are using a Webview to render content in your native application, then you have full control of the client and can use WebP exclusively!
-Facebook, Google+ and many others use WebP to deliver all of their images within their applications&mdash;
+Facebook and many others use WebP to deliver all of their images within their applications&mdash;
 the savings are definitely worth it.